 - Cylindrical bodies are 30 to 76 cm long, with no scales.

 - Leathery skin is grey to dark brown with dark blotches and a lighter belly.

 - Sharp teeth radiate around a rasp-like tongue at the centre of a large sucker mouth.

-- The fish has large eyes, two dorsal fins, no pelvic or pectoral fins, a single, mid-dorsal nostril, and seven obvious gill openings on each side.
+- The fish has large eyes, two separated dorsal fins, no pelvic or pectoral fins, a single mid-dorsal nostril, and seven obvious gill openings on each side.

-- Larvae are up to 18 centimetres long, blind and wormlike, with a black to pale grey body and a light underside.
+- Larvae are up to 18 cm long, blind, and wormlike, with a black to pale grey body and a light underside.

-- In larvae four centimetres or longer, the first and second dorsal fins are distinctly separate.
+- In larvae 4 cm or longer, the first and second dorsal fins are distinctly separate.

-Similar native species include silver lamprey (Ichthyomyzon unicuspis), chestnut lamprey (I. castaneus), northern brook lamprey (I. fossor), American brook lamprey (Lampetra appendix) and American eel (Anguilla rostrata).
+Similar native species, include: Silver Lamprey (Ichthyomyzon unicuspis), Chestnut Lamprey (I. castaneus), Northern Brook Lamprey (I. fossor), American Brook Lamprey (Lampetra appendix), and the American Eel (Anguilla rostrata).